 Erectile dysfunction is more common than you may think.
-But if it occurs so often that it’s impacting your relationship and sex life, or for longer than a couple of months, it is recommended have an exam with Dr. Clavell in Houston.
+But if it occurs so often that it’s impacting your relationship and sex life, or for longer than a couple of months, you should schedule an appointment with Dr. Clavell.

-Erectile dysfunction isn’t always a condition in itself; rather it’s usually more of a side effect of some other type of complication.
+Erectile dysfunction isn’t always a condition in itself; rather it’s usually a side effect of an underlying condition.
 Men are more likely to suffer from erectile dysfunction if they: